mykelalvis/FT/Traveller/WORKING/OTHER/Random Tables/Random Tables.md

 | 28-36 | Some pirates or scavengers tried to reactivate the main power, but a charred body holding cables is evidence the operation didn’t go as planned.
 | 37-45 | Signs like a makeshift sleeping spot under a desk and remnants of a cooking fire clearly point to someone living in the facility.
 | 46-54 | Nearly everything not attached to a wall or the floor has been taken from the facility, except there is one sealed door in a subbasement.
-| 55-63 | Even though the main power has been cut for some time there is one control with a fl ashing red light.
+| 55-63 | Even though the main power has been cut for some time there is one control with a flashing red light.
 | 64-72 | The mutilated and decaying corpses of the facility staff litter the rooms, labs, and corridors.
 | 73-81 | Cryogenic tubes with individuals inside them are still powered up and the people seem to be in perfect stasis.
 | 82-90 | Tiny figures appear to dart unnervingly in and out of the shadows, yet the wicked whispered snickering is even more unnerving.
 | 91-96 | The facility appears to have been evacuated in such a hurry that personal belongings were not taken, and even the live test specimens were left to die in their cages.
-| 97-100 | Most if not all of the access panels have been removed and fl ung about revealing someone’s frantic search through the facility’s interworkings.
+| 97-100 | Most if not all of the access panels have been removed and flung about revealing someone’s frantic search through the facility’s interworkings.

 ## non-player characters